acharjee0712/acceptsuitenodeheroku/README.md

 •Run the command "heroku login" and provide the login credentials for heroku.

-•Go inside the application & then go to the folder Acceptsuitewebapipath where acceptsuite.js  file exists and  then copy the path , paste it to command prompt & run the command "git init" (before running the command, delete the git folder in the root path if exists)
+•Go inside the application & then go to the folder AcceptSuiteWebApi path where acceptsuite.js  file exists and  then copy the path , paste it to command prompt & run the command "git init" (before running the command, delete the git folder in the root path if exists)

 •Run the command "heroku create ".
 Eg:- heroku create webnodeapi